FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 These cookies also act as our session.
 Once the cookies disappear or become invalid, our application knows that the user is no longer logged in.
 Let's take a look at how we use these tokens to make an authorized API call.
 You can also have server side html generated based on the `access_token`, but we'll leave that as an exercise for the reader.

-This API is retrieves the user's ToDos from the database.
+This API retrieves the user's ToDos from the database.
 We'll then generate the user interface in browser side code.

 ```javascript
 // include axios